Learn how to sew a Peasant Dress with this free pattern!

 For the peasant dress version I am showcasing today, I decided to keep the dress simple and let the two fabrics make the statement for our fall pumpkin photos.
 I planned on making a pair of brown knit ruffle leggings to go with this dress, so I made the length a bit shorter (really more of a tunic top) to complement the leggings.

-I find the tunic length is perfect for school as it allows my missy wear leggings to school and still adhere to the dress code.
+I find the tunic length is perfect for school as it allows my missy wear leggings to school and still adheres to the dress code.

 Are you ready to learn how to sew this Peasant Dress?